synaps-io/synaps-go/README.md

 - **Go Programming Language**: requires Go 1.19 or higher.

 - **Synaps API Key**: To use the SDK, you need to have your Synaps API key.
-Theses can be found on the [manager app](https://manager-kyc.synaps.io) in the developer section of your app.
+You can find it on the [manager](https://manager-kyc.synaps.io) in the developer section of your app.

 ## Usage